 Currently, she is writing a trilogy on “People’s Peace.”
-The first installment focused on women and peace and was released in 2015, the second on everyday peace and lived experiences of peace will be released in September 2019, and the third volume on peace with "the other" is in progress.
+The first installment focused on women and peace and was released in 2015, the second on everyday peace and lived experiences of peace was released in 2019, and the third volume on peace with "the other" is in progress.
 Learn more below:

 Women and Peace in the Islamic World: Gender, Influence and Agency (co-edited with Chad Haines) (London: I.B.
 Tauris, 2015).